samstreet/wi-q-test/README.md

 # wi-Q Backend Developer Test

 The purpose of this test is to demonstrate your understanding of REST APIs and how you would orchestrate their consumption within an application.
-Please create a PHP application using whichever tools you feel would be the most suitable to get the job done, we would prefer no framework, but if you have a good reason to use something then feel free.
-We would encourage the use of other packages that you deem useful.
+Please create the basics of a library using whichever tools you feel would be the most suitable to get the job done.
+We would prefer no specific framework, but if you have a good reason to use something then feel free.
+We would also encourage the use of other packages that you deem useful.

 It is not necessary to create a functioning REST API for this task, we are simply trying to see how you would go about connecting and consuming information from one.